GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 This approach has pros and cons.
 For instance, all the furniture, toys, and dishes inside a house will be uniformly colored.
-This makes it impossible to create something like a fabric shop, where you’d expect fabrics of different colors, because all the fabrics will share one color.
+This makes it impossible to create something like a fabric shop, where you'd expect fabrics of different colors, because all the fabrics will share one color.
 Similarly, identical furniture items will show the same level of wear.